Shesh7/PD_Lifetime_Predictor/README.md

 - **Help Section**: Detailed usage guidelines and parameter explanations
 - **Formula Explanation**: Complete breakdown of the calculation methodology

+## 🔍 Calculation Breakdown

+The application provides detailed step-by-step calculations:

+- **Runtime Conversion**: Hours to seconds
+- **PWM Frequency Conversion**: kHz to Hz
+- **Mileage Conversion**: km to meters
+- **Wheel Circumference**: Based on tyre diameter
+- **Transmission Calculations**: Motor to wheel ratios

 ## ⚠️ Important Notes

-- This calculator provides estimates based on theoretical models
+- This calculator provides estimates based on the provided parameters
-- For critical applications, always consult with qualified engineers
+- For critical applications, always verify calculations with qualified engineers
-- Results should be used as part of a comprehensive motor health assessment
+- Results should be used as part of a comprehensive motor analysis
 - Regular monitoring and maintenance schedules should be followed

 ## 🤝 Contributing